-- Real Chinese: One of the things that I like the most about this platform is that they use a large number of videos with interviews with real people (not actors) as teaching materials, which is very useful if your goal is to communicate with native speakers.As I mentioned before, the upper-intermediate course hasn’t come out yet, but I want to try it, as according to the information from the people at Yoyo Chinese, they recorded the videos in four different parts of China – Beijing, Shanghai, Guangzhou and Shenzhen –, making it so that students can be exposed to the accents and ways of speaking in different parts of China.
+- Real Chinese: One of the things that I like the most about this platform is that they use a large number of videos with interviews with real people (not actors) as teaching materials, which is very useful if your goal is to communicate with native speakers.The upper-intermediate offers videos recorded in four different parts of China – Beijing, Shanghai, Guangzhou and Shenzhen –, making it so that students can be exposed to the accents and ways of speaking in different parts of China.

 - Use of graphic resources: The course is well-designed to be intuitive, highly-graphic and easy to follow through the use of numerous visual resources.
 The use of graphic resources is very useful for helping you to retain new concepts.
 In addition, I especially like this aspect because it allows students who aren’t native English-speakers to follow the course without much trouble.

 - Short lessons: You don’t always have a lot of time to study, but it’s important to be consistent in your studying.
 One thing that I really like about Yoyo Chinese is that its lessons are very short (videos don’t tend to be longer than 5 minutes), clear and graphic.
 Because of this, even when you only have a little bit of time, you can find a moment to complete a lesson and not lose the habit of studying.
 Who doesn’t have 15-20 minutes a day to study some Chinese?